Plan the Best Picnic in Rome

 The open-air, flat terrain that stretches for what seems like eternity is lined with crumbling ancient aqueducts that are absolutely breathtaking.
 The park is the perfect spot to feel as if you have been transported to the countryside, without actually leaving the City.
 A herd of sheep may even be spotted in passing.

 Something new and exciting that has just launched this past month is at Orto Botanico di Roma, also known as the Botanical Garden.
-The garden’s latest project, called YAM, offers the chance to enjoy a curated picnic with seasonal ingredients.
-Enjoy the picnic immersed in nature under the shade surrounded by the scent of lemon trees to enjoy a one-of-a-kind experience.
 Other spots we love that are tucked away in the city’s tiny corners include Villa Sciarra, Parco del Colle Oppio, and Villa Torlonia.

 Select the Right Food and Drinks